dreamportdev/Osdev-Notes/Memory_Management/Heap_Allocation.md

 * `void *alloc(size_t size);` To request memory of size bytes
 * `void free(void *ptr);` To free previously allocated memory

 In user space alloc and free are the well known `malloc()/free()` function.
-But an OS usueally doesn't have only a user space heap, but it has also a kernel space one many os call those functions `kmalloc()/kfree()`.
+But an OS usually doesn't have only a user space heap, but it has also a kernel space one many os call those functions `kmalloc()/kfree()`.

 So let's get started with describing the allocation algorithm.